6 Ways to ruin your motel.

-As a professional the first thing you do when you get a bad review is to go online and reply – a complete knee-jerk reaction often ending in you berating your guest or making every other excuse why you and only you have failed with this guest.
+As a professional, the first thing you want to do when you get a bad review is to go online and reply.
+My advice – Don’t do it! – this is a complete knee-jerk reaction often ending in you berating your guest or making every other excuse why you and only you have failed with the guest.

-I follow a couple of motels and resorts, just out of interest, one motel comes to mind.
+I follow a couple of motels and resorts, just out of interest, one of those motels comes to mind.
 I have read the reviews going right back for 2 years.
-A re-occurring comment kept rearing its head in probably 80% of their reviews but it was becoming more and more regular in guest reviews as time went on.
+A re-occurring comment kept rearing its head in probably 80% of reviews.
+It was becoming a regular comment in the reviews as time went on.

 Why?
-Because if you are continuing to take the time to reply to similar comments in reviews instead of fixing the issue, then you are not concerned about my comfort as a potential guest, this leads me to think you were schooled at the “Sucker Born Every Minute School of Hospitality.
+Because if you are continuing to take the time to reply to similar comments in reviews instead of fixing the issue, then you are not concerned about my comfort as a potential guest.
+This leads me to think that you were schooled at the “Sucker Born Every Minute School of Hospitality.

 Not being seen!

 You would be amazed if you are seen around the property doing things what that tells a guest.
-Guest often make comments to me saying how busy we are and that we don’t stop.
+Guest’s often making comments to me saying how busy we are and that we don’t stop.
 It’s all part of a plan.
-Guests like to see staff and us around the place.
-It relays to the guest a few things.
+Guests like to see staff around.

 1. You care about the presentation of the property.